Columbus-Belmont State Park

 Columbus-Belmont State Park, on the shores of the Mississippi River in Hickman County, near Columbus, Kentucky, is the site of a Confederate fortification built during the American Civil War.
 The site was considered by both North and South to be strategically significant in gaining and keeping control of the Mississippi River.
-It commemorates military actions that took place in both Columbus, Kentucky, and Belmont, Missouri across the river.
-This is 1 of 3 state parks in Kentucky that will be in the path of totality for the April 8th, 2024 total solar eclipse.
+It commemorates military actions in Columbus, Kentucky, and across the river in Belmont, Missouri.

 History

 Confederate General Leonidas Polk fortified the area now occupied by the park beginning September 3, 1861.
 The fort at Columbus was built upon a bluff along the "cutside" of the river.
-The fort was christened Fort DeRussey, after an engineer supervising construction of fortifications, but Polk referred it as the "Gibraltar of the West".
-He had equipped it with a massive chain that was stretched across the Mississippi to Belmont, Missouri, to block the passage of Union gunboats and supply vessels to and from Southern destinations in the western theaters of the war.
-Equipped also with 143 cannons, Columbus was the northernmost Confederate base along the Mississippi, protecting Memphis, Vicksburg, and other key Southern holdings.
+The fort was christened Fort De Russey, after an engineer supervising the construction of fortifications, but Polk referred to it as the "Gibraltar of the West".
+He had equipped it with a massive chain that stretched across the Mississippi to Belmont, Missouri, to block the passage of U.S. gunboats and supply vessels to and from destinations in the western theaters of the war.
+Equipped also with 143 cannons, Columbus was the northernmost Confederate base along the Mississippi, protecting Memphis, Tennessee, Vicksburg, Mississippi, and other critical Conferate-held territory.
 As the northern terminus of the Mobile and Ohio Railroad, Columbus was logistically tied to Confederate supply lines.

-Many of the earthen fortifications, buildings, and artillery pieces were lost to erosion of the bluff during heavy flooding in the region during the 1920s.
+Many of the earthen fortifications, buildings, and artillery pieces were lost to the erosion of the bluff during heavy flooding in the region during the 1920s.
 When the flooding receded in 1925, the giant chain was exposed, and the people of Columbus decided to save it for future generations.
 The area containing the park was purchased by the state of Kentucky in 1934.